A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-We begin by making a preparation. \begin{lemma} Let $\Fs$ be an abelian sheaf on $\Sous_{K,\et}$ with the approximation property and let $H$ be a partially proper rigid group over $K$.
+We begin by making preparations. \begin{lemma} Let $\Fs$ be an abelian sheaf on $\Adic_{K,\et}$ with the approximation property and let $H$ be a partially proper rigid group over $K$.
 Assume that $K$ is algebraically closed.
 Then any morphism of sheaves $f\colon \Fs \rightarrow H$ factors through the locally constant sheaf

 \end{lemma}